 Most equipment required for instructional use is provided.
 To secure equipment, students submit their Colgate student identification card at the Huntington Gym Equipment Issue Room.
 In certain activities, like scuba, equipment should be supplied by the student or rented as part of the course fee.

-Varsity athletes, Cheerleaders and Pep Band members may earn up to one credit per year of participation.
-To do so varsity athletes must be listed on NCAA squad list for the year.
-All credits will count toward the PE graduation requirement.
+Varsity athletes and Cheerleaders and may earn up to one credit per year of participation.
+To do so varsity athletes must be listed on NCAA squad list for the school year.
+All credits earned will count toward the PE graduation requirement.

-Participants in club sports may earn up to one PHED credit in a single club.
+Participants in may earn one PHED credit per club.
 Only one credit will count for each club toward the 2 credit PHED requirement.
-Students must have at least 30 hours of recorded participation with the club.
-Club Leadership is responsible for turning in all required paper work, contact the PE office to see if your club qualifies.
+All Club leaders need to apply for PE credit consideration and maintain and submit all required paperwork by the semester deadlines.
+Students must have at least 30 hours of recorded participation during the school year to qualify for credit.

 Student appeals for Club Sport PHED credit will be considered for no longer than 60 days following the end of the respective semester by the Chair of Physical Education, so it is essential that records be kept carefully and completely.